wxyz-abcd/node-haxball/README.md

             - `coefficient` = 1 : normal speed simulation.
             - `coefficient` > 1 : fast-motion simulation.
           - `runSteps(count)`: runs the simulation `count` steps. simulation must be stopped for this function to work.
+          - `executeEvent(eventMsg)`: applies an event to the current room state. for example; the event object may come from a `ReplayData` structure, or from a `onOperationReceived(type, msg, globalFrameNo, clientFrameNo, customData)` callback.
           - `takeSnapshot()`: returns a complete snapshot of the current room state.
           - `useSnapshot(newRoomState)`: sets the current room state reference to `newRoomState`. `newRoomState` should be created by `takeSnapshot()` first.
           - `playerJoin(id, name, flag, avatar, conn, auth)`: adds a new player with properties(`id`, `name`, `flag`, `avatar`, `conn`, `auth`) to the room.